 - Recognize the different professions of the crew.

-- Describe advantages and disadvantages to planning manned missions to Mars.
+- Describe advantages and disadvantages to planning missions to Mars.

 - Explain how future missions to Mars may affect science and society.